The Triumph

 - form families to love reverent worship and daily prayer

 This is not antiquarianism.
-It is survival of Catholic life.
+It is the survival of Catholic life in exile and its preparation for glory.

 The end of exile is heavenly worship.
 Every true Mass offered in fidelity is already a foretaste of that end.
-Persevere in true worship, and hope will remain alive even in trial.
+Persevere in true worship, and hope will remain alive even in trial, because the Lamb who is adored in heaven is the same Christ who keeps His Church alive on earth.

 Footnotes